 Who were you skating with?

-At that point, I was skating with Toby Herara the monster, Daryl Campbell, and Randy Pie.
+At that point, I was skating with Toby Herrera the monster, Daryl Campbell, and Randy Pie.
 Randy was a local hot shot out at Skater’s Crater.
 I finally made it on the team there.
 We were all on the team.
 Randy Pie had a driver’s license, so he used to drive us around and we’d go skate ditches and find pools.
 It was pretty cool.
 Randy was a great skater.
 He’s out in Hawaii now just ripping it up surfing, big time.

 He was taking you to backyard pools and draining them and shit?

 Yeah, we’d go to this one place out at the Miller cutoff for the 225.
 The first time I ever went there, my brothers took me.
 It was a big thing around the city that it was this haunted house.
 You had to walk down this driveway with all these trees on it.
 They took us there at night and it was spooky.
 You go down through this tunnel of trees and we finally saw this house.
 It had all these weird paintings on it.
 They say there used to be devil worshippers there.
 It scared the crap out of me.
 Later on, we went back there during the day and there was a pool there.
 We spent a week draining that crap.
 That was one of the first pools that we sessioned all of the time.

 What did you think of skating a backyard pool?